zibaic/zibaic/README.md

 ### Hi there，I'm Zibai 👋

-- Strategy Consultant @ IBM
+- Strategy Consultant at IBM
-- B.S. in Stats. @ UofT
+- BSc of Statistics Specialist & Actuarial Science Major & Mathematics Minor at University of Toronto

 |  Website   | Linkedin  |
 |  ----  | ----  |